-Every document in every library database is indexed to capture individual bits of information about the document.
-For example, its title, author, publication year, publisher, etc. These bits of information are recorded in fields.
+As we explained in Module B, every document in a library database is indexed to capture individual bits of information about the document (e.g. its title, author, publication year, publisher, etc.).
+These bits of information are stored in fields that can be searched separately.
+Field searching is searching a specific field of all database records.

+Nearly all databases have an Advanced Search page with multiple fields to choose from.
 The default field in a database is usually 'All Fields' or 'Anywhere'.
 Searching this field means that you're searching all fields at the same time.
-Other common fields include Author, Title, Source / Journal Name (=journal title), Abstract, and topical fields (such as Keywords, Subjects, and Descriptors).
+Other common fields include Author, Title, Source/Publication Name (=journal title), Abstract, and several topical fields (such as Keywords, Subjects, or Descriptors).

 Databases sometimes use abbreviations for fields, for example SU - Subjects, AU - Author, or TI - Article Title.
 These abbreviations are called 'field codes'.

-Field searching is searching in a specific field of database records.
-It's particularly helpful when, for instance,
+Field searching is particularly helpful when, for instance,